MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/selectionsetname-element-for-viewselectedby-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/25/2021
 ms.topic: reference
-title: SelectionSetName Element for ViewSelectedBy (Format)
+title: SelectionSetName Element for ViewSelectedBy
-description: SelectionSetName Element for ViewSelectedBy (Format)
+description: SelectionSetName Element for ViewSelectedBy
 ---
-# SelectionSetName Element for ViewSelectedBy (Format)
+# SelectionSetName Element for ViewSelectedBy

 Specifies a set of .NET objects that are displayed by the view.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-ViewSelectedBy Element (Format)
+- ViewSelectedBy Element
-SelectionSetName Element for ViewSelectedBy (Format)
+- SelectionSetName Element

 ## Syntax